ibrahim-s/bookLibrary/readme.md

 # Book Library #

 Author: Ibrahim Hamadeh
-NVDA compatibility: 2018.3.0 and later
+NVDA compatibility: 2019.3 and later
-Python3 compatibility: Yes
-Download [version 2.2][1]
+Download [version 2.2.1][1]

-This addon helps the user to arrange his downloadable books in library like way.
+This addon helps the user to arrange his downloadable or online books in library like way.
 From the main dialog of libraries, you can choose the library you like and press enter on it.
+You can in this dialog, add, Rename or remove any libraries at any time.
-On the library dialog, you can read informations about the books, size of file, the link, and the another link if present.
+On the library dialog, you can read informations about the books, size of file, the link, and other links if present.
-You can open Book Library dialog pressing on the command: NVDA+control+windows+a
+You can open Book Library dialog pressing on the command: NVDA+control+windows+b
 You can as always change this gesture or command going to :
 NVDA menu>preferences>inputGestures>Book Library.